Ankita-Priyadarshani/RAG_Playground/README.md

 We welcome contributions to the RAG Playground!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed guidelines on:

-- Code of Conduct
-- How to submit issues
-- How to propose new features
+- Reporting bugs
+- Suggesting enhancements
+- Development workflow
+- Testing your work
 - Pull request process
-- Coding standards and style guide
-- Testing requirements

 ---